OUR KILLER TEAM

-Killer Queen Opera is a woman-lead artist collective based in the NYC area.
+Killer Queen Opera is a fem - lead collective of multi-disciplinary artists based in the New York City area.

-Scroll below to read more about Killer Queen co-founders, members, artists, and donors.
+Scroll below to read more about the individuals that make Killer Queen Opera possible!

 Karina Camile Parker